avogelba/HelpTest/README.md

 [A Programmable Desktop HTML Help Builder](https://www.codeproject.com/Articles/1233450/A-Programmable-Desktop-HTML-Help-Builder)

-## What is needed
+## Conditions
+For this project you need:

-- Visual Studio 2017
+- Visual Studio 2017 (but older version may work)
-- Windows 10 (just for showing it works there)
+- Windows 10 (Probably works in WIndows 7 too)
-- .NET 4.6.1 (but compiles also with older .NET versions)
+- .NET 4.6.1 (but probably compiles also with older .NET versions)
 - [HTML Help Compiler](https://www.microsoft.com/en-us/download/details.aspx?id=21138)
 (or at least hhc.exe)